Priyaramamoorthy96/Training2/Docker.md

 # Docker

-Docker is an open source software platform to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.
+Docker is an open source software platform to create, deploy and manage virtualized application containers on a common operating system (OS).
 Docker is a tool that packages, provisions and runs containers independent of the OS.Docker was created to work on the Linux platform, but has extended to offer greater support for non-Linux operating systems, including Microsoft Windows and Apple OS X. Versions of Docker for Amazon Web Services (AWS) and Microsoft Azure are available.

 ## How to Install Docker for windows 10